 The simple shelters provide somewhere to sleep and prepare meals (most people eat ramyeon).
 They are heated, but you’ll need to bring your own cooking supplies and bedding.
 Some food might be available in the shelters, depending on which one you go to.

 If you want to book a shelter to see the sunrise, you’ll need to book 15 days in advance.
-You can find out full details in the link below.
+Find out How To Book An Overnight Shelter.

 Tip: Everyone is crowded into two large rooms (split by gender) and it can be noisy.
 Bring ear plugs to block out the noise of others sleeping.